 North Devon and Exmoor

 North Devon is the more rugged proposition, with superb surfing beaches around Croyde and down towards the workaday regional capital of Barnstaple, and the high moors and deep valleys of Exmoor a little way to the east – one of the county's two designated National Parks.
-A little way south of Barnstaple, Great Torrington is home to North Devon's Dartington enterprise, where they make world-renowned Dartington crystal glass.
+Not to be confused with Dartington Hall near Totnes, A little way south of Barnstaple, Great Torrington is home to North Devon's Dartington enterprise, where they make world-renowned Dartington crystal glass.
 They have a visitor centre and host hands-on educational activities for kids, and you can take a Dartington Crystal tour to watch the glassblowers at work.
 As you would expect there's a wide range of gifts to buy in the factory shop, from Italian glass to lamp work jewellery, all of which can be personalised to order.